 Risk assessments are at the core of any organisation’s ISO 27001 compliance project.

-They are essential for ensuring that your ISMS (information security management system) – which is the end-result of implementing the Standard – is relevant to your organisation’s needs.
+They are essential for ensuring that your ISMS (information security management system) – which is the result of implementing the Standard – addresses the threats comprehensively and appropriately.

 What is an information security risk assessment?

 In the context of information risk management, a risk assessment helps organisations assess and manage incidents that have the potential to cause harm to your sensitive data.